In honor of my 50lb pupPeople are getting confused by this discussion. Just to be clear, there are two different possibilities for script submissions:

 Visit my contributor page to assist with the "I Like The Cheeses" project!

-Don't be the penis.I don't consider stating what one is writing for an exclusive "dibs, " but more "maybe consider doing something else because this one may be written by the time you get there."
+Come on Ace, we've got work to do.I don't consider stating what one is writing for an exclusive "dibs, " but more "maybe consider doing something else because this one may be written by the time you get there."

 That's the idea.
 Go with your instinct that the script you write for a trope will be vastly superior to those pale imitations the others are working on.
 It is just fair warning that there will be comparisons made.